lawrennd/snippets/_uq/includes/uq-sampling-history-doe.md

 > literature may be used in making inferences regarding the
 > distribution of $Y(t)$.

 \newslide{Stratified Sampling}

-\notes{In statistical surveillance stratified sampling is an approach from statistics where a population is divided into sub-populations before sampling.
-For example, imagine that we are interested surveillance data for Covid-19 tracking.
-If we can only afford to track 100 people, we could sample them randomly from across the population.
-But we might worry that (by chance) we don't get many people from a particular age group.
-So instead, we could divide the population into sub-groups and sample a fixed number from each group.
-This ensures we get coverage across all ages, although downstream we might have to do some weighting of the samples when considering the population effect.}
+\notes{Stratified sampling involves dividing a population into sub-populations, or strata, before sampling.
+This ensures that all sub-populations are represented in the sample.
+For instance, in Covid-19 tracking, stratifying by age groups ensures coverage across all ages, which might be missed in simple random sampling.}

-\notes{The same ideas can be deployed in emulation, your input domain can be divided into domains of particular intererest.
-For example if testing the performance of a component from an F1 car, you might be interested in the performance on the straight, the performance in "fast corners" and the performance in "slow corners".
-Because slow corners have a very large effect on the final performance, you might take more samples from slow corners relative to the frequency that such corners appear in the actual races.}
+\notes{In emulation, similar principles apply.
+The input domain can be divided into areas of particular interest.
+For example, when testing an F1 car component, you might focus on performance in different track sections, ensuring comprehensive data collection across varied conditions.}

 > Using stratified sampling, all
 > areas of the sample space of $\inputVector$ are represented by